-As of January 2024 we have 11 children receiving some form of SEND Support.
+As of January 2025 we have 16 children receiving some form of SEND Support, this is 28% of the school.

 The school is able to make provision for a wide range of special educational needs including learning difficulties, autism, social, emotional and behavioural difficulties, physical and sensory difficulties, communication and interaction difficulties.